Next Monthly Meeting:

 New on the GBF site:

-- Collectors and aficionados of vintage bamboo and glass rods, and reels will now find contact info for long-time expert Jim Adams of Adams Angling on the GBF Links page under Vintage Fly Gear, Books and More.
+• Collectors and aficionados of vintage rods and reels will now find contact info for long-time expert Jim Adams of Adams Angling on the GBF Links page under Vintage Fly Gear, Books and More.
 A good source to check the value of granddads vintage fly gear.

 To renew your 2024 Membership, please click here.